 Houseplants improve air quality

 The special advantage of succulents is their air-purifying effect and, of course, their low maintenance requirements.
 Some green representatives are particularly suitable for this.
-Their leaves absorb toxins, neutralise them in the cells and release purified oxygen back into the environment.
+This is because their leaves absorb toxins, neutralize them in the cells and release purified oxygen back into the environment.
 Some plants can even absorb and convert pollutants such as benzene, carcinogenic formaldehyde or trichloroethylene.
-In addition to this air purification, houseplants offer other positive properties for the indoor climate: they increase the humidity and convert carbon dioxide (CO₂) into oxygen as well as biomass.
+In addition to this air purification, houseplants have other positive properties for the indoor climate: they increase humidity and convert carbon dioxide (CO₂) into oxygen and biomass.

 For our practical tests our partner provided us with Feey - the online shop for houseplants provided us with three green houseplants: Dragon tree, arching hemp and green lily.
 We took a close look at the air fresheners in our air-Q Lab.
 Today we show you the test results for the dragon tree.
 You can find the results for the bow hemp here.